 Meredith Honors Outstanding Faculty and Staff

-PAULINE DAVIS PERRY AWARDS
+PAULINE DAVIS PERRY AWARDS:

-LAURA HARRILL PRESIDENTIAL AWARDS
+LAURA HARRILL PRESIDENTIAL AWARDS:

-HARRY AND MARION EBERLY FACULTY DEVELOPMENT AWARD
+HARRY AND MARION EBERLY FACULTY DEVELOPMENT AWARDS:

-Janet Nelson, assistant professor of religion
+Tim Hendrix, assistant professor of mathematics

-The Harry and Marion Eberly Faculty Development Awards are given to two deserving faculty members for the purpose of helping them progress in their area of expertise.
+The Harry and Marion Eberly Faculty Development Awards are given to deserving faculty members for the purpose of helping them progress in their area of expertise.

 The cash awards are funded through the Faculty Applied Meredith Endowment, or FAME, established in 1977 as an independent fund for supplemental faculty benefits.

-PRESIDENTIAL STAFF AWARD
+PRESIDENTIAL STAFF AWARD:

 Established in 2002, the Presidential Staff Award is given in recognition of exemplary service to the Meredith community.
 The Meredith College president chooses the recipient.

-STAFF RECOGNITION AWARDS
+STAFF RECOGNITION AWARDS: